aoghina/aoghina.github.io/_posts/2016-01-17-misunderstanding-science.md

 ---

-These are just some of the fundamental notions that we don't quite understand.
-Science is built on postulates, and although we get better at modeling the behavior of the world around us using complex, powerful formalisms, we're not answering the most simple questions.
+These are just some of the fundamental notions that we don't understand.
+Science is built on postulates, and although we get better at modeling the behavior of the world around us using complex, powerful formalisms, we still can't answer the most basic questions.
 But science doesn't even attempt to do that.
-Physicist say they're just answering "how" questions, figuring out laws that can predict what we can observe.
+Physicists say they're only addressing "how" questions, imagining and validating laws that describe and predict more accurately what we can observe.
 "Why" questions, they claim, have no definitive answer, as there will always be a certain base level of "why" where the answer can only be "because".
+These distinctions and limitations are nothing new, but many seem unaware of them, believing that science can eventually clarify everything.